 “However, a DUI will remain in your criminal history forever,” says attorney James Grant with Georgia Trial Attorneys at Kirchen & Grant.
 “Criminal offenses do not fall off your criminal history.
 The issue is how far back an insurance company will search your record.
 Most insurance companies only search for a seven- or 10-year driving history.
 So, if your DUI occurred more than 10 years ago, chances are it will no longer affect your insurance rates.”

-Friedlander says a first DUI conviction will typically result in a minimum of seven consecutive years of annual surcharges added to your premium bill.
+Friedlander says a first DUI conviction typically results in a minimum of seven consecutive years of annual surcharges added to your premium bill.

 How can you find cheap car insurance after a DUI?

-Whether your existing carrier keeps your policy intact without cancellation or you have to get a new policy, prepare to get several quotes for your best shot at finding an affordable policy.
+Whether your existing carrier keeps your policy intact without cancellation or you have to get a new one, prepare to get several quotes for your best shot at finding an affordable one.

 “Ideally, get a minimum of three quotes from national and regional insurers to compare costs and coverages,” Friedlander says.
 “You can obtain quotes online or work with a local insurance agent.”

 Also, “consider looking for smaller insurance companies.
 While the large ones are more likely to offer coverage, smaller ones that only operate in a limited number of states can often come through with better deals,” says Attorney Ben Michael with Michael & Associates, a law firm in Austin, Texas.

 Mckenzie recommends going through an independent insurance broker, as these professionals can get quotes from several insurance companies and save you time and money.

 You may also reduce insurance costs by pursuing discounts, such as bundling your homeowners and auto insurance and opting for paperless billing.